kratuvid/minpac/README.md

 ### Todo
 - [ ] Quit using traditional autoload syntax '#', and use modern 'import autoload ...'
 - [ ] Use more of echoerr
+- [ ] Is g: necessary to reference autoload variables?